1. Purpose of policy

 Should a complaint of alleged workplace bullying arise, the University will take timely and appropriate action through the following procedures:

-- In the case of a student making an allegation, the Student Complaints and Appeals – Governing Policy and Procedures.
+- In the case of a student making an allegation, the Student Grievance Resolution – Governing Policy and Procedures.

 - In the case of staff members or University visitors making an allegation, the Responding to Workplace Bullying - Procedures.